Modes ~ For the Backup Guitarist

 In Aeolian the i and VII chords are very common but also any of III, iv, v, VI.

+VII Locrian.
 Trad music rarely uses the Mode that starts on the VII, called Locrian.

 CHORDS ON THIS PAGE

-Major | Dorian | Myxilodian | Aeolian |
+| Major | Dorian | Myxilodian | Aeolian |

-A Major | A minor | A Mix | A minor |
+| A Major | A minor | A Mix | A minor |

-B minor | |||
+| B minor | |||

-C Major | |||
+| C Major | |||

-D Major | D minor | D Mix | D minor |
+| D Major | D minor | D Mix | D minor |

-E minor | E minor | ||
+| E minor | E minor | ||

-F Major | |||
+| F Major | |||

-G Major | G minor |
+| G Major | G minor |

-MODES based on G MAJOR
+MODES of the G MAJOR scale

 (Modes not common in Irish Trad: Phyrgian III, Lydian IV, Locrian VII)